 This can be summarized in two points: Be brief and avoid ambiguity.

 Writing “Jane gazes up at the large, cold rock in the sky floating above her” is unnecessarily complex compared to “Jane looks up at the moon”.
 In the second example, the artist should have no problem understanding what’s to be drawn.
-This isn’t to say you can’t be colourful with your descriptions, or include details like the way a character does something or what feelings you want to evoke from a panel, just make sure that whatever you say, you’re clear about it.
+This isn’t to say you can’t be colourful with your descriptions, or include details like the way a character does something, or what feelings you want to evoke from a panel.
+Just make sure that whatever you do end up describing, is unambiguous for the artist.

 Another point to remember is that you don’t have to describe every little detail of a panel (unless you’re Alan Moore).
 I’ve seen plenty of scripts go on and on, diving deep into minute details of the panel.
 Does it really matter if your character is looking down at a 35 degree angle with their sleeves rolled three quarters of the way up their arm?
-Overly descriptive panels can end up restricting the art, detracting from the actual important elements.
+Overly descriptive panels can end up restricting the art, detracting from the actual important elements of a panel.
 Remember that artists are creators too.
 While you may have a specific idea for a panel, often your artist will know better what will work best for the panel or the page as a whole.
 Also, the more restrictions you give them the harder it will be to execute cleanly.
 Leaving them some room to express their artistic abilities will often result in more natural feeling panels.
 Focusing on what matters most in a panel helps the artist understand the core elements of what you really want to convey.